jacopotarantino/crowdfunding/readme.txt

 * Crowd fund anything you want!
 * Frontend form submission to easily collect campaign information.
-* Compatible with PayPal Adaptive Payments API for pre-approved purchases.
+* Compatible with Stripe & PayPal Adaptive Payments API for pre-approved purchases.
 When a person commits to funding your project they are only charged if your campaign reaches its pre-defined goal.
 * Compatible with all standard payment gateways that Easy Digital Downloads supports, i.e Stripe, PayPal Pro/Express (payments will be charged immediately).
 * Works both as a donation plugin and a Crowdfunding plugin.
 * Easy to theme and integrate into your own site which uses Easy Digital Downloads.